 A Special Profile – The Difference a Job Makes: REDF Board Member Chet P. Hewitt and the Transformative Power of Work

-REDF Board member Chet P. Hewitt knows from personal experience the difference a job can make.
-As a troubled teenager, Hewitt had been incarcerated in Rikers Island.
+REDF board member Chet P. Hewitt knows from personal experience the difference a job can make.
+As a troubled teenager, Hewitt was incarcerated in Rikers Island.
 The arc of his life changed when two men in his neighborhood offered him a job after his release.
 In short order, Hewitt began to turn his life around: he entered college, earned a degree in law, and pursued a career in social services.

-As Director at The Center on Juvenile and Criminal Justice, Hewitt worked with youth that were cycling in and out of the system, just like he had.
+As director for The Center on Juvenile and Criminal Justice, Hewitt worked with youth that were cycling in and out of the system, just like he had.
 These were young people in trouble for theft, property crimes, or dealing drugs.
 The crimes they committed weren’t an aberration, Hewitt recalls.
 “Often the reason was economic, as many youth needed to help pay the rent and buy groceries.”
-When he asked about the one thing the system could do to help, most responded, “Can you get me a job?”
+When he asked about the one thing the system could do to help, most responded, ‘Can you get me a job?’

 Today, Hewitt is the CEO of Sierra Health Foundation, a private philanthropy that provides grants to nonprofits that promote health and wellness in 26 counties in Northern California.
 In that role, Hewitt sees the direct connection between jobs and health.
 “Communities that lose their economic viability, families that lose wage earners, and individuals that lose jobs often experience declines in their health,” he says.